Fraunhofer-AISEC/cmc/doc/Architecture.md

 which can be used to verify the platform state.
 Furthermore, the *tpmdriver* can use the *ima* package interfacing with the kernel's Integrity Measurement Architecture (IMA) for obtaining detailed measurement lists of the kernel modules, firmware and optionally further components running on the platform.
-The *tpmdriver* can therefore act as *Measurement* as well as as *Signer* interface.

 __snpdriver:__
 The *snpdriver* interfaces with the AMD SEV-SNP SP.
 It retrieves SNP measurements in the form of an SNP attestation report as well as the certificate chain for this attestation report from the respective AMD servers.
-Currently, it can only act as *Measurement* interface.

 __sgxdriver:__
 The *sgxdriver* interfaces with the Intel SGX CPU.
 It retrieves SGX measurements in the form of an SGX attestation report signed by the SGX quoting enclave.
 It implements a small caching mechanism to fetch and store the certificate chain used for report verification from the Intel SGX API.
-Currently, the driver only acts as a *Measurement* interface.

 __tdxdriver:__
 *Will be implemented as soon as Intel TDX hardware is available.*

 __swdriver:__
-The *swdriver* simply creates keys in software for testing purposes and can be used as *Signer* interface. **Note**: This should mainly be used for testing purposes.
+The *swdriver* simply creates keys in software for testing purposes.
+Currently, it does not implement a measurement functionality. **Note**: This should mainly be used for testing purposes.

 __estserver:__
 During provisioning, the cmcd requires interaction with a provisioning server (*estserver*).
 The